mujtaba-a-khan/call-analytics-system/docs/clean-code.md

     """
 ```

-Type hints show exactly what the function returns.
+Type annotations show exactly what the function returns.

 ### Comments for Complex Logic